Lucy Spraggan Was Ambushed, Beaten And Attacked By Two Women

 A post shared by Lucy Spraggan (@lspraggan) on

-On one photo of Spraggan, the singer was seen holding her torn-out hair and thanked the police for the quick action, “That’s my own hair.
+In one photo of Spraggan, the singer was seen holding her torn-out hair and thanked the police for the quick action.

+“That’s my own hair.
 Was attacked tonight after the show in Brighton, along with my guitarist and wife. #SussexPolice have been amazing and are pursuing a change.”

 That's my own hair.
 Was attacked tonight after the show in brighton, along with my guitarist and wife. #SussexPolice have been amazing and are pursuing a charge.